palonso/MAEST/README.md

 - `discogs-maest-30s-pw-129e`
 - `discogs-maest-30s-pw-73e-ts`

-Additionally, `predict_labels()` is an auxiliry function that applies a sigmoid activation, averages the predictions along the time axes, and returns the label vector for conviniece.
+Additionally, `predict_labels()` is an auxiliary function that applies a sigmoid activation, averages the predictions along the time axes, and returns the label vector for convenience.

 ```python
 from models.maest import maest